ACE inhibitor: Renin–angiotensin–aldosterone system

 The renin–angiotensin–aldosterone system is a major blood pressure regulating mechanism.
 Markers of electrolyte and water imbalance in the body such as hypotension, low distal tubule sodium concentration, decreased blood volume and high sympathetic tone trigger the release of the enzyme renin from the cells of juxtaglomerular apparatus in the kidney.

 Renin activates a circulating liver derived prohormone angiotensinogen by proteolytic cleavage of all but its first ten amino acid residues known as angiotensin I. ACE (angiotensin converting enzyme) then removes a further two residues, converting angiotensin I into angiotensin II.
 ACE is found in the pulmonary circulation and in the endothelium of many blood vessels.
 The system increases blood pressure by increasing the amount of salt and water the body retains.
 Angiotensin II is also a potent vasoconstrictor.

 Effects

 ACE inhibitors block the conversion of angiotensin I (ATI) to angiotensin II (ATII).
-They thereby lower arteriolar resistance and increase venous capacity; decrease cardiac output, cardiac index, stroke work, and volume; lower resistance in blood vessels in the kidneys; and lead to increased natriuresis (excretion of sodium in the urine).
-Renin increases in concentration in the blood as a result of negative feedback of conversion of ATI to ATII.
-ATI increases for the same reason; ATII and aldosterone decrease.
-Bradykinin increases because of less inactivation by ACE.
+Arteriolar resistance is lowered, venous capacity is increased; cardiac output, cardiac index, stroke work, and volume is lowered; resistance in renal blood vessels is lowered; and lead to increased natriuresis (excretion of sodium in the urine).
+Bradykinin levels increase because angiotensin-converting enzyme also degrades bradykinin, and its inhibition reduces bradykinin inactivation.

 Under normal conditions, angiotensin II has these effects: